jgrande/quickpass/README.md

 For this approach to work, it's very important that the URLs you store in the KeePassX database are patterns instead of exact matches.
-For example, `https://accounts.google.com/*` will work fine if you want to use Quickpass to log into Goggle's applications, however `https://accounts.google.com/` will probably not work.
+For example, `https://accounts.google.com/*` will work fine if you want to use Quickpass to log into Google's applications, however `https://accounts.google.com/` won't work.

 # How Do I Build It From Source?